shimaore/cloistered-lake/README.md

 # Lake(iterable|asynciterable)

-An Async Iterator that behaves as a Readable Stream and supports Monadic Event Stream patterns, using only native operators.
+An Async Iterator and Async Iterable that behaves as a Readable Stream and supports Monadic Event Stream patterns, using only native operators.

 It can be used as a proxy for the original (sync or async) iterable, turning it into an async iterator.